tseaver/pytn2014/ini.rst

 - This function is invoked, with the values from certain ``.ini`` sections passed in

-The ``.ini`` file is also used for two other functions:
+The ``.ini`` file is also used configure the server used to run the
+application:

 - *Choice of WSGI server*. ``[server:main]`` wires up the choice of WSGI *server* for your WSGI *application*.
 In this case, we are using ``wsgiref`` bundled in the Python library.

-- *Python logging*.
-Pyramid uses Python standard logging, which needs a number of configuration values.
-The ``.ini`` serves this function.
-  This provides the console log output that you see on startup and each request.

 - *Port number*. ``port = 6543`` tells ``wsgiref`` to listen on port 6543.